jpluimers/Conferences/2015/20151020-DAPUG-Denmark-Nyborg-Hotel-Hesselet/README.md

 During the sessions I will try to demonstrate the tools I use on a regular base like version control (I prefer DVCS like Git and Mercurial even for my one-man projects), AQTime performance profiling, Beyond Compare, ModelMaker Code Explorer and many many others.

 I'm a keyboard person, so you will also learn lots and lots of shortcuts and of course about console commands.

-During the sessions I will try to demonstrate the tools I use on a regular base like version control (I prefer DVCS like Git and Mercurial even for my one-man projects), AQTime performance profiling, Beyond Compare, ModelMaker Code Explorer and many many others.

-I'm a keyboard person, so you will also learn lots and lots of shortcuts and of course about console commands.